cheesewezz/cheesewezz/README.md

 _ Insomniac (active around 9 AM to 12 AM) ... may not be online after 12 unless something has caught my eye.

 _ I'm a metal head, I like rock, guitars, and drums.
 I play acoustic myself
+> I am also a mental head, I'm an insane lil' bugger

 _ I take interest in dragons, horses, mythical creatures, and more.
 I like animals is what I'm trying to say.

-_ I am an artist, I would love to do comissions for some mullah /j
+_ I am an artist, not good, but I am one.
+I post my art on Patreon, patreon alone.

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⡀⣀⣴⡯⠖⣓⣶⣶⡶⠶⠂⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀